 1. An Inconvenient Truth - 2006

-This landmark documentary is one of the best-known documentaries on global warming.
-Starring former US Vice President Al Gore, it shows how rapidly the planet is warming due to greenhouse gas emissions.
-Through graphs and scientific data, this climate film demonstrates that humanity is changing its climate at an unprecedented rate, with disastrous consequences for the environment and global ecosystems.
-The documentary has been shown around the world, sparking debate on the urgent need to take action on climate change.
+This landmark documentary is one of the best-known documentaries on global warming .
+Directed by former U.S. Vice President Al Gore, it shows just how rapidly planet is warming due to greenhouse gas emissions.
+Through graphs and scientific data, this climate film demonstrates that mankind is altering its climate at an unprecedented rate, with disastrous consequences on the environment and ecosystems worldwide.
+This documentary has toured the world, sparking a number of debates on the urgency of taking action in the face of climate change.

 Why watch it?